CloudLabsAI-Azure/PowerBI-Embedded/Lab_Guide/labguide.md

 - Module 3: Understand exporting a visual’s data
 - Module 4: Enable data security based on user context

-## Module 1: Embedding Your First Power BI report
+## Module 1: Embed a Power BI report using App Owns Data embedding

 In this module, you will embed a Power BI report into your application using the App Owns Data embedding method.